sylvaline/sylvaskilltest/README.md

 ## Conclusion
 This is the second time i'm using a markdown to write something, the first time i did it was when i was learning to write notes online instead of always looking the pen, i hate that part.
 You can see the thing i wrote if you like [my first markdown note](https://sylvasblog.com/).
 Had to get that out of my chest because i don't know how well this my makedown read me will go.

+I'm very teachable and i love to learn, I know the solution i have presented may not be the best but i'm ready to learn and refactor the code, if given the chance.